SolderedElectronics/Inkplate-documentation/source/examples.rst

 Inkplate_Factory_Programming_VCOM
 #################################
-    This example should not be used if you dont know what VCOM is and what exactly you are doing as it can damage panel.
+    | This example should not be used if you dont know what VCOM is and what exactly you are doing as it can damage panel.
       Some Inkplates does not support auto VCOM, it has to be set manually.
       The user will be prompted to enter VCOM via serial (baud 115200).
       VCOM ranges from 0.0 to -5.0.

-    !WARNING!
+    | !WARNING!
 VCOM can only be set 100 times, so keep usage to a minimum.
-    !WARNING!
+    | !WARNING!
 Use at your own risk.

 Inkplate_Peripheral_Mode
 ########################
     Using this sketch, you don't have to program and control e-paper using Arduino code.
     Instead, you can send UART command (explained in documentation that can be found inside folder of this sketch).
-    This give you flexibility that you can use this Inkplate 6 on any platform!
+    This give you flexibility that you can use Inkplate on any platform!
     Because it uses UART, it's little bit slower and it's not recommended to send bunch of drawPixel command to draw some image.
 Instead, load bitmaps and pictures on SD card and load image from SD.
     If we missed some function, you can modify this and make yor own.